Radioland Murders: Home media

 The first Region 1 DVD release came in March 1998 by Image Entertainment.
 Universal Studios Home Entertainment re-released the film on DVD in August 2006.
 Universal Studios Home Entertainment released the film on Blu-ray on August 13, 2019 ahead of its 25th anniversary.
+Kino Lorber was scheduled to release the film on Blu-ray on September 23, 2025, but it's delayed to October 21.